 Sherri Wasserman constructs experiences at the intersections of physical, multimedia, and informational landscapes.
-She makes things for print, digital, and architectural/environmental spaces, creating content-rich exhibitions, installations, books, websites, and mobile apps for wide-ranging audiences.
+She makes things for print, digital, and architectural/environmental spaces, creating content-rich exhibitions, installations, publications, websites, and mobile apps for wide-ranging audiences.

 "spool five" is a reference to Samuel Beckett's Krapp's Last Tape.